Musieq/E-store_template/README.md

 Database used in this website is MySQL and you can find DB file in store_template_database.sql

-To connect with the database edit db_connection.php file in "common" directory
+To connect with the database, edit db_connection.php file in "common" directory

+After creating user on website, you have to manually change user role in "users" table to "admin" to grant him admin privileges.